Click here to listen to a reading of this blog:

 That’s me and her, taken today!

 I love her to pieces, even though she’s tiny.
-I have had many gerbils in the past four years alone, as they sadly only live to around three years old.
+I have had many gerbils in the past few years alone, as they sadly only live to around three years old.

-Now, Sweetie is small, yes, but she’s affectionate, cute, fluffy and never judging or critical, like humans can be.
-It’s true, she’s not a cat or dog, which are often viewed as the superior pet of choice, but I love her to pieces.
-I woke up this morning feeling rough from oversleeping, and I came down to the living room to her cheeky little face waiting for me.
-I opened her cage door and she hopped out on to my hand, sniffed my face and sat in my hand.
+Now, Sweetie is small, yes, but she’s affectionate, cute and never judgmental or critical, like how some humans can be.
+It’s true, she’s not a cat or dog, which are often viewed as the superior pet of choice, but I love her to pieces still.
+I woke up this morning feeling rough from my thyroid condition, and I came down to the living room to her cheeky little face waiting for me.
+I opened her cage door and she hopped out on to my hand, sniffed my face and sat with me.
 That’s when I took the photo above.

 Holding something so precious in my hand reminds me of how vulnerable some things are, and how much they rely on us for survival.